Medal of Honor: Vanguard: Reception

-Medal of Honor: Vanguard received "mixed" reviews on both platforms according to video game review aggregator Metacritic.
+Medal of Honor: Vanguard received "mixed" reviews on both platforms according to video game review aggregator website Metacritic.

 GameSpot gave the game 5.5 out of 10 for both the Wii and PS2 versions.
 Most criticism for the game focused the poor graphics engine, lack of online play, and poor enemy intelligence.
-Also criticized was the fact that many of the game elements were already featured in the series or by other World War II shooters (with the exception of the parachute drop).
+Also criticized was that many of the game elements were already featured in the series or by other World War II shooters (with the exception of the parachute drop).
 Aaron Thomas of GameSpot stated that "There's really no reason to pick it up on the PlayStation 2, and thanks to a higher price tag for the Wii version, there's very little reason to buy it for the Wii, either."
 United Kingdom-based website Mansized gave the Wii version two out of five, claiming, "Vanguard is a pretty shocking game."